srudqvist/srudqvist/README.md

 ### Hi there 👋
+I am a senior at Drury University with a major in Software Engineering.
+I am developing the mobile app Where's That Movie in the @WTMTeam organization.

 <!--
 **srudqvist/srudqvist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.